Super Bowl 60 prediction, odds, kickoff time, spread: Seahawks vs. Patriots picks, expert best bets

 The NFC's top-seeded Seattle Seahawks battle the AFC's second-seeded New England Patriots in the 2026 Super Bowl matchup on Sunday, Feb.
 8. Seattle is making its fourth Super Bowl appearance and first since 2014, when they dropped a 28-24 decision to the Patriots in Super Bowl XLIX.
 New England, meanwhile, is making its 12th Super Bowl appearance, and first since 2018, when it defeated the Los Angeles Rams 13-3 in Super Bowl LIII.
 Both teams finished the regular season at 14-3, with Seattle winning the NFC West and New England the AFC East.
 Seattle went 14-5 against the spread this year, while New England was 13-6-1 ATS.

 The Super Bowl 2026 kickoff time is set for 6:30 p.m.
 ET at Levi's Stadium in Santa Clara, Calif, with the temperature expected to be in the low 60s around start time.
 Seattle is a 4.5-point favorite (-112) in the latest Seahawks vs. Patriots odds, while the over/under for total points scored is 45.5.
+Seattle is at -240 on the money line, with New England priced as the +198 underdog.
 Before making any Patriots vs. Seahawks picks, make sure to check out the 2026 Super Bowl LX predictions from SportsLine NFL expert Bruce Marshall.

 For years Vegas-based Bruce Marshall was synonymous with The Gold Sheet, the famed sports betting newsletter.
 With a background in play-by-play work and sports information while in college, Bruce joined TGS in 1981 when hired by the legendary Mort Olshan and served as executive editor for many years.
 Marshall now supplies his unique and colorful brand of football and basketball analysis to SportsLine members.
 Marshall has crushed his NFL picks, going 59-38-2 (+1689) in his last 99 NFL against the spread picks.